Features / Help

 • PHP

-• Encode for PHP double-quoted string / Decode from PHP double-quoted string
+• Encode for PHP 'single-quoted string' / Decode from PHP 'single-quoted string'

 • convert end of line and tab characters and, on the other way, restore normal characters from encoded string